Lothrop’s Opera House (Olympia Theater)

 17-27 Pleasant Street

 Opened in 1891 as Lothrop’s Opera House, this imposing brick edifice is the oldest surviving theater in the city.
-Designed by architects Cutting & Forbush, it was renamed the Olympia Theater, Lynch’s Pleasant Theater, later the Fine Arts Theater, and finally the New Art Cinema.
-The venue for countless performances and screenings over more than a century, the four story structure houses retail on its ground floor, with the theater concealed behind boarded windows on the upper floors.
+Designed by architects Cutting & Forbush, it continued in use as a theatre, being renamed over time the Olympia Theater, Lynch’s Pleasant Theater, Fine Arts Theater, and finally the New Art Cinema.
+The venue for countless performances and screenings over more than a century, this four-story structure houses retail on the ground floor, with the theater auditorium on the upper floors.
 A pair of recessed wall panels dominates the center of the Pleasant Street face of the building, topped by matching, elegant semi-elliptical lights.

 The severe, asymmetrical design of the building’s yellow/brown Roman brick façade is characteristic of 19th theatre architecture.
 The high quality of its materials and construction reflect its turn-of-the-20th-century date of construction.
-Its plain exterior hides the fading charm of the theater’s original interior plaster work and decorative painting found on its 125-year-old ceiling.
+The building’s plain exterior hides the fading charm of the theater’s original interior plaster work and surviving decorative painting found on its 126-year-old ceiling.
 The building is included in a district listed on the National Register of Historic Places – one of the city’s few downtown rows preserving its original urban density and integrity.

-Shuttered in January, 2006, the theater remains vacant, while retail activity has continued in its’ modified storefronts.
+Shuttered in January 2006, the theater remains vacant, while retail activity has continued in its’ modified storefronts.
 Recently included in the Worcester Redevelopment Authority’s Downtown Urban Revitalization Plan as a potential “Building to be Demolished,” Worcester’s oldest remaining theater is in potential danger.
-This is Lothrop’s Opera House/ Olympia Theater’s first appearance on Preservation Worcester’s Most Endangered Structures List.
+The building appeared on the 2016 Preservation Worcester Most Endangered Structures List.